This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Step 3: Download dependencies

-snakemake --restart-times 3 -j 1 --use-conda --conda-frontend mamba get_dependencies
+snakemake -j 1 --use-conda --conda-frontend mamba install_r_packages

 Note: Check out advice here for running in parallel on an HPC.
-The command might take some time, so you run via a compute node, and if run interactively, I would suggest using a terminal multiplexer (like tmux) to avoid connection issues (see here).
+The command might take some time, so run it via a compute node, and if run interactively, I would suggest using a terminal multiplexer (like tmux) to avoid connection issues (see here).

 See explanation of Snakemake command